Table of contents

 Is Labor Left or Right in Australia?

-Today, the ALP does not have an agenda to nationalise industries or to dramatically increase welfare payments by taxing the super-wealthy.
+However today, the ALP does not have an agenda to nationalise industries or to dramatically increase welfare payments by taxing the super-wealthy.
 It maintains engagement with the private sector.

 On the national political spectrum, the ALP sits to the left of the Liberal Party, the National Party, as well as the far-right One Nation and Australia First parties.
 However, the ALP’s position on the spectrum is to the right of The Greens and a number of smaller parties, which now represent much of Australia’s remaining socialist movement.

-Is Australia Liberal or Conservative?
+Is Liberal left or right in Australia?

 Is Albanese Left or Right?